The Lifecycle of Training in DesignLab

 Training and learning solutions are prone to change as often as the technology that created them.
 Case in point—back when Flash was all the rage, we developed an authoring tool that was responsive and adaptable within the Flash environment.
-It worked really well until the bottom dropped out on Flash utilization and everything switched to HTML5.
+It worked really well until the bottom dropped out on Flash utilization and everything switched from Flash to HTML5.
 This sea change presented a very real problem for us and our clients, who suddenly faced an online world that could no longer accommodate our content.

 This is only one example of how a training program can stagnate—regardless of how much love, effort, and attention to detail, a slight change in the learning environment or a generational shift in the learning population can render even the most well-conceived training programs obsolete.
 It’s something that we’ve seen several times in our experience.
 We’ve worked with clients who put everything they’ve got into one big training project.
 This is the pièce de résistance for their L&D team, a definitive resource that’s meant to last for years and years.
 And then…disaster strikes.
 The company splits in two.
 The brand changes.
 The terminology evolves.
 Suddenly, our client’s big investment in their training no longer seems quite as worthwhile.